-Ensure your medication is not considered illegal overseas by contacting the nearest foreign mission of the country you're visiting before your departure.
+Ensure your medication isn't illegal overseas by contacting the nearest embassy, high commission or consulate of the country you're visiting before your departure.

-In some countries the presence of illegal drugs detected in blood or urine tests is considered possession.
+In some countries the presence of illegal drugs detected in blood or urine tests is considered possession, regardless of where the drug was consumed.
 You may also be charged with possessing drugs if trace amounts are found on your body, bloodstream, clothes or luggage.
-Amounts of even 0.05 grams or less can lead to a conviction for drug possession and lengthy minimum mandatory prison sentences.
+Amounts of 0.05 grams or less can lead to a conviction for drug possession and lengthy minimum mandatory prison sentences.

-If arrested, you have the right to contact the Australian Government, but consular assistance cannot override local law, even when local laws may appear harsh by Australian standards.
-The Australian Government cannot get you out of jail.
+If arrested, you have the right to contact the Australian Government, but consular assistance can't override local law, even when local laws.
+The Australian Government can't get you out of jail.

 Keep in touch

 When overseas, regularly contact your family and friends.
-It's important to let them know of any changes to your plans and that you're well.
+Let them know of any changes to your plans and that you're well.
 You may be having a great time, but forgetting to contact family and friends can cause them needless stress and anxiety.
 Each year, DFAT receives thousands of calls from worried families who haven't heard from loved ones overseas and are concerned for their safety.

-Providing regular and detailed information to your family and friends will assist them to provide accurate information to DFAT if there is a serious concern for your welfare while overseas and need our help.
+Providing regular and detailed information to your family and friends will assist them to provide accurate information to DFAT if there is a serious concern for your welfare while overseas.

 Laws regarding marriage vary from country to country, which can result in legal complications.
-Anyone intending to marry overseas should contact either a legal practitioner or the foreign mission of the country in which they would like to marry for details of the requirements that must be met.
+If you plan to marry overseas, contact either a legal practitioner or the embassy, high commission or consulate of the country in which you would like to marry for details of the requirements that must be met.

-In certain countries, Australian women who marry nationals of those countries can be subject to strict family controls and may be prevented from leaving that country without their husband's permission.
-You should contact the embassy or consulate of that country to obtain information about laws regarding marriage.
+In some countries, Australian women who marry nationals of those countries can be subject to strict family controls and may be prevented from leaving that country without their husband's permission.
+Contact the embassy or consulate of that country to obtain information about laws regarding marriage.

 Divorce law varies from country to country.
 Rules regarding child custody and asset splitting can also be different.
-If your spouse is a citizen of the overseas country, he or she may have more rights than you do.
-Always make sure you understand the local laws and procedures and seek the advice of a reputable lawyer before making decisions.
+If your spouse is a citizen of the overseas country, they may have more rights than you.
+Always make sure you understand the local laws and procedures, and seek legal advice before making decisions.

 Homosexuality is illegal in some countries and engaging in a homosexual act could incur severe punishment.
 Consult the travel advisory for your destination to find out if there are any country-specific local laws or sensitivities you should be aware of.
-Remember, a violation of local laws could result in penalties being imposed, including imprisonment, corporal punishment and, in some countries, even the death penalty.
+A violation of local laws could result in penalties being imposed, including imprisonment, corporal punishment and even the death penalty.

 When an Australian citizen dies abroad, the nearest Australian mission should be notified as soon as possible.
-The costs for local burial or transporting a body back to Australia can be quite expensive.
-Make sure it's included in the provisions of your employment agreement or take insurance to cover this cost before you leave Australia.
+The costs for local burial or transporting a body back to Australia can be expensive.
+Make sure it's included in your employment agreement or take out insurance to cover this cost before you leave Australia.

-Otherwise, in the case of your death, your family or friends must bear these expenses.
+Otherwise, in the case of your death, your family or friends will have to pay these expenses.